hex-digital/guidelines/github-contributing/README.md

 find this number in the releases URL on JIRA.

-The name of the release must conform to [Semantic Versioning](https://semver.org/), and should increment from the most recent release.
+The name of the release must conform to [Semantic Versioning](https://semver.org/), and should increment from the most recent release - e.g. 1.0.10

 If your code is a bugfix, it should increment the patch version number.
 If it's a change or a small feature, the minor version.
 And if it's a large feature or an overhaul of some kind, it should be a major version.

+### The environment branches

+- Used once a site has launched but the project is not busy enough to need releases
-### Pull Requesting to the release branch
+- Submit a pull-request to the environment branch - e.g. `staging` or `production`

-First of all, ensure your issue in JIRA has a Fix Version, then find the ID of that version's release.
-You can do this by opening the Releases tab in the side bar, then clicking on the release name.
-It will be in the URL.

-Next, create the branch from `main`, called `release-XXXXX`, where XXXXX is the release ID, and push this to origin.
-Finally, pull-request your work in to it, using `hub pull-request -b release-XXXXX` or [GitHub](https://github.com).

->It is advised to alias git to hub in your ~/.bashrc or equivalent, as hub extends all git functionality.
-Then you can use `git pull-request ...` instead.

-You must prefix the PR with the same refs as the commit (`[<CODE>-XXX]`), followed by a short title describing the pull request.

-You must also include a longer description, detailing why something was required, and how you completed the requirements.
-An example is below:

-    [AUB-126] Add menu filtering
-    Why?
-    * The menu pages required a filtering method for dietary needs

-    How?
-    * The filters were built as per the designs in Zeplin
-    * Tags were used to categorise menu items
-    * JavaScript click events add the filters to an array, and then fade out items which are not associated with every tag in the array
+### Creating a Pull Request

+You can create a pull-request at github.com or using the [github CLI](https://cli.github.com/).

+When creating the pull-request, always add a description, a link to the JIRA ticket and screenshots if appropriate.

 Once approved, you'll be able to merge your code into the release, and then delete the original branch.

->Do not worry about deleting the original branch, as it is never entirely lost.
+> The original branch is never entirely deleted.
 You can easily restore it from the closed PR, or later on from reflog.

 [(top)](#github-contribution-guidelines)